Merbau Fencing Installers

 Merbau fence pales/slats can be attached horizontally or vertically depending on your preference.
 Fence posts can be made of timber or galvanised iron based on your preference.
 Other options include exposed posts, capping and double-sided palings so that you don’t see the fence rails from either side.

-Contact us if you have special requirements.
+Please specify if you have special requirements.

 What Is Merbau Timber?

 Merbau is hardwood made from an Intsia bijuga tree.
 Common names for this species of tree are ipil, merbau, kwila, Borneo teak, Johnstone River teak, Moluccan ironwood, Pacific teak and scrub mahogany.

 Merbau is a type of tree in the pea family (Fabaceae) that grows to around 50 metres tall.
 Merbau is native to the Indo-Pacific ranging from Tanzania through Madagascar, India, Queensland, Australia to the Pacific islands of Fiji and Samoa.

 There are a number of reasons to use Merbau such as:

 A Merbau fence gives classy look and feel to your property and a great way to enhance and add value to your home.
 If you have ever seen a Merbau fence you will know what I mean.
 It looks great!
 It has a rich colour and wood grain.

 Its colour is yellowish to orange-brown and turns brown after being exposed to air.
 Its wood grain is straight to slightly interlocked with variable luster.